Understanding Bitcoin’s four-year cycle

 Join now

-With the Bitcoin halving occurring approximately every four years and demonstrating such a strong influence on the price of bitcoin, it is worth studying previous halving events when making strategic decisions.
+With the Bitcoin halving occurring approximately every four years and demonstrating such a strong influence on the price of Bitcoin, it is worth studying previous halving events when making strategic decisions.

 There have been three previous halving events, which have demonstrated recurring themes.
 If these trends and price movements repeat themselves in the upcoming Bitcoin halving event, they could potentially present some good trading opportunities.